rainlab/translate-plugin/README.md

     {{ 'There are no apples|There are :number applies!'|__(2, { number: 'two' }) }}

-If you can set a locale manually by passing a second argument.
+Or you set a locale manually by passing a second argument.

     {{ 'this is always english'|_({}, 'en') }}